MLNeurosurg/neurovfm/README.md

 ## Installation

-NeuroVFM is a standard Python package built on PyTorch.
+NeuroVFM is a standard Python package built on PyTorch (compiled with CUDA 12.4).
 To install it, clone this repository and install with `pip` (editable or regular).
 For efficient 3D ViT training and inference, NeuroVFM expects **FlashAttention-2 v2.6.3** built from source (including the fused dense/MLP and DropAddNorm kernels).
 FlashAttention-2 only supports recent NVIDIA GPUs with Tensor Cores; see the `flash-attn` README for exact GPU, CUDA, and PyTorch compatibility.

 ## Training